NamesTim/NamesTim/README.md

-# I'm Tim, my career is based around web technologies.
+# I'm Tim, I'm passionate and practice much web technologies(both client side and server side)
-## I'm a minimalist.
+## I'm practice minimalism at times, most times.
+### scroll around my public repo's and reach out to my twitter if you have something you may want to discuss.